bartdesmet/csharplang/spec/expressions.md

 > * Evaluate options for the dynamic case:
 >   * create a specification for the construction of `binder` (can also be used to specify `dynamic` behavior outside the context of expression trees) and consider making more properties on the `Microsoft.CSharp.RuntimeBinder` library types publicly accessable so expression tree libraries can inspect this info, or,
 >   * steer away from reusing `Microsoft.CSharp` and introduce a `CallInfo` factory overload for dynamic binding (e.g. a `(Q.DynamicFlags flags, Type context, string name, Type[] typeArgs, params A[] argumentInfo)` overload, where `A` is built through factory invocations as well).
+> * What's our stance on `[Conditional(...)]` attributes applied to methods?
+Do we remove invocations to those, as is the case today for query expression trees?
+If not, we need `#define` symbolic info to be passed to the `Info` factory so the expression library can make decisions (or decide to ignore the info passed).

 #### Extension method invocations